bperez40/Automatic-Power-Box-Tester/README.md

-# Arduino Power Box Tester
+# Automatic Power Box Tester
 Summer 2022 ITW Vulcan Project

+The firmware portion of the guide assumes you're running Windows.
+You can easily do all this on other platforms, but some of the instructions will certainly be different, particularly anything using a batch script.

+## Firmware
-# Cloning Repo
+### Cloning Repo (required)
 If you don't have git installed, go ahead and download it from here: https://git-scm.com/ Then, in a command-line shell (On Windows, Command Prompt and PowerShell are installed by default), navigate to wherever you want to store the project and then run: git clone https://github.com/bperez40/Arduino-Power-Box-Tester